backup404/Professional-Projects-Dash-Excel/README.md

 # Portfolio

 ## Introduction
-This portfolio showcases various Excel projects that demonstrate skills in data analysis, visualization, and dashboard creation.
+This portfolio showcases various projects in Excel and other tools that demonstrate skills in data analysis, visualization, and dashboard creation.

 ## Instructions
 To navigate through the projects, explore the folders within the `projects` directory.